mksaraf/kubernetes-lab-tutorial/content/patterns.md

 ### Declarative Deployment
 Having a growing number of microservices, the continuos delivery process with manual updating and replacing services with newer versions becomes quickly inpractical.
 Updating a service to a newer version involves activities such as stopping gracefully the old version, starting the new version, waiting and checking if it has started successfully, and, sometimes, rolling-back to the previous version in the case of issues.

 This set of operations can be made manually or automatically by Kuberentes itself.
 The object provided by Kuberentes for support a declarative deployment is the deployment.

+#### Update Strategy
 In a deployment declaration, we can specify the update strategy:

- * **Rolling Update:** removes existing pods, while adding new ones at the same time, keeping the application available during the process and ensuring there is no out of service.
+ * **Rolling:** removes existing pods, while adding new ones at the same time, keeping the application available during the process and ensuring there is no out of service.
- * **Recreate Update:** all existing pods are removed before new ones are created.
+ * **Recreate:** all existing pods are removed before new ones are created.

 The following snippet reports a rolling update strategy